sega pattern,

 Circuit breaking is a design pattern used to handle and prevent cascading failures in microservice architectures.

-It involves monitoring the calls to external services and, if a certain threshold of failures is reached,
+It involves monitoring the calls to external services and, if a certain threshold of failures is reached, tripping a circuit breaker to stop further requests and return a fallback response.

-In Spring Boot, circuit breaking can be implemented using libraries like Netflix Hystrix or Resilience4j,
+In Spring Boot, circuit breaking can be implemented using libraries like Netflix Hystrix or Resilience4j, which provide annotations and configuration options to define circuit breakers and fallback behaviors.

 11. What is Spring Cloud Circuit Breaker?

-the other service which is communicating with it should be able to handle this failure gracefully.
+Inter-service Communication is common in the Microservice architecture, if one of the services is down, the other service which is communicating with it should be able to handle this failure gracefully.

 Spring Cloud provides Spring Cloud Circuit Breaker module to implement the Circuit Breaker pattern in the Microservices project.